XiaojingGeorgeZhang/H-OBCA/README.md

 also need to be made in collision_check.jl

 ### Note
-1. this code has been tested on Julia 0.5, and might not run on any other Julia versions
+1. this code has been tested on Julia 0.5.1 and 0.6.0, and might not run on any other Julia versions

 2. For best results, run code in Julia terminal